yasin-magan/RabbitMQTopicExchange/README.md

 </code>

 <h3> Two Importantant things to avoid when using Topic Exchange</h3>

- 1. when try binding key '#' to catch all the messages in the topic exchange, the the bevabior is typical Fanout Exchange (why not use Fanout Exchange)
+  1. <p> when try binding key '#' to catch all the messages in the topic exchange, the the bevabior is typical Fanout Exchange (why not use Fanout Exchange) </p>
- 2. when none of the binding keys use wildcards the bevabior is typical Direct Exchange (why not use Direct Exchange)
+  2. <p> when none of the binding keys use wildcards the bevabior is typical Direct Exchange (why not use Direct Exchange)</p>